Trump and Russia: What the fallout could be

 Chat with us in Facebook Messenger.
 Find out what's happening in the world as it unfolds.

-(CNN)US President Donald Trump's Russia problems seem to be getting worse by the week -- Attorney General Jeff Sessions has become the latest member of Trump's campaign team to be found within a murky web of ties and contacts to Russia.
+(CNN)US President Donald Trump's Russia problems seem to be getting worse by the week -- Attorney General Jeff Sessions has become the latest senior Trump official to be found within a murky web of ties and contacts to Russia.

 But the communications between key Trump aides and Moscow officials are just some of the Russia-induced headaches for Trump that are threatening to overshadow his political agenda.